jporeilly/Istio/Labs/02 Traffic Management/01 fault tolerance/fault tolerance.md

 - destination rules
 defines policies that apply to traffic intended for a service after routing has occurred.
 These rules specify configuration for load balancing, connection pool size from the sidecar, and outlier detection settings to detect and evict unhealthy hosts from the load balancing pool.

+In these Labs were going to:
+* apply virtual services
+* configure destination rules
+* introduce faults

 ---